goFrendiAsgard/chimera-framework/README.md

 The public directory where you put all static resources (javascript, css, images, etc).

 By default, the value will be `public`.

-* `migration_path`
-The directory contains all migration chains.

-By default, the value will be `chains/migrations`.

-The migration chains should be in this format: `YYmmddHis-up-[name-of-migration].yaml` or `YYmmddHis-down-[name-of-migration].yaml`

 * `favicon_path`
 The favicon path.